 4.7 Employment Assessments Fee Schedule

-A provider cannot collect money from a VR customer or the customer's family for any service charged in excess of VR service fees.
-If VR services and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the VR Standards for Providers manual.
+A provider may not collect money from a VR customer or the customer's family in excess of VR service fees for any service charged.
+If VR services and another resource are used to pay for a service for a customer, the total payment must not exceed the fee specified in the VR Standards for Providers manual.

-Employment Assessments Fee Schedule
+Each employment assessment below must only be purchased one time per customer.